Irtiza751/Irtiza751/README.md

 # 💫About Me :
 ## 👋 Hi, my name is Muhammad Irtiza

-I am a javascript developer with robust **problem-solving** skills, and proven experience in creating and designing the software in a **test-driven** environment.
+Hello, I am a software engineer with 2+ years of experience.
+I have robust problem-solving skills and proven experience in creating and designing software in a test-driven environment.

 [Visit my website.](https://mirtiza.netlify.app)